sev123-del/MarketPredict-BDAG/README.md

 Problem
 Most prediction markets are:

-Complicated, expensive, and intimidating for new users Prone to centralization
+Complicated, confusing, expensive, and intimidating for new users Prone to centralization
 Burdened by high gas fees and slow confirmations